-How to make homemade dairy free Christmas chocolate:
+How to make homemade dairy free Christmas chocolates:

 - Break your selection of dairy free chocolate up into chunks and melt it.
-You can either do this in the microwave or on the hob – BBC Good Food has some good instructions on the best way to melt chocolate to a smooth consistency without it burning.
+You can either do this in the microwave or on the hob.
+BBC Good Food has some helpful instructions on the best way to melt chocolate to a smooth consistency without it burning.

 - If you are using edible glitter, lightly sprinkle it across the insides of the Christmas shaped moulds.